Over 1,500 Successful Interventions

 Clinically, crisis intervention is the creation of a change that provides immediate support and care for a person who is under extreme physical, psychological, or emotional stress.

-People who do not live with substance use disorder may experience crises such as a death, job loss, illness, mental health issues, end of a relationship, or severe financial hardships.
+People who do not live with substance use disorder may experience crises such as death, job loss, illness, mental health issues, end of a relationship, or severe financial hardships.
 Without substance abuse issues, many people are able to lean on their established healthcare providers and support systems and get through a crisis without outside help.

 For people who live with substance use disorder, crises can become more complicated.
 A person who suffers from addiction may find themselves in crisis situations more often than someone who is not managing addiction.